trimstray/nginx-admins-handbook/README.md

 These are definitely the best assets for us and in the first place you should seek help there.

 For me, however, there hasn't been a truly in-depth and reasonably simple cheatsheet which describe a variety of configurations and important cross-cutting topics for HTTP servers.
+I think, the configuration you provided should work without any talisman.
 That's why I created this repository.

   > This handbook is a collection of rules, helpers, notes, papers, best practices, and recommendations gathered and used by me (also in production environments).
 Many of them refer to external resources.